innovait-dk/idp_learn/docs/releasenotes/currentversion.md

 -	[Logging](../appextensions/log/index.md)
 -	[Security](../appextensions/security/index.md)

+All AppExtensions are created with IDP and are fully opensourced (for customers).
+And yes, you can make your own AppExtensions.

 ### Designer

 - Database: The connectionstring is no longer in the iad-file.
 It uses the connectionstring in the app.config.
 [See here](../guide//elements/database.md)